 Join garden lovers at this year’s Fall Garden Festival to celebrate the event’s 22nd anniversary.
 The annual Fall Garden Festival is an educational experience for home gardeners and professionals.

-There will be plant and garden product exhibits and sales throughout the garden.
-A Children's Fun Fest area, educational programs, music, arts & crafts, and more.
-Programs take place in the Garden Study Center and are free with entrance to the show.
-There will be live music each day in the Shade Garden along with an aerial dancer.
-Sponsored by the New Orleans Botanical Garden, City Park, New Orleans Botanical Garden Foundation and Friends of City Park.
+The festival includes plant & garden product exhibits, sales throughout the garden, a Children's Fun Fest activities area, educational programs, music, arts & crafts, and more.
+Educational programs take place in the Garden Study Center and are free with entrance to the show.
+There will be live music each day for patrons to enjoy.

-Children under 4 years old and Friends of City Park receive free admission.
+Children under 4 years old and Friends of City Park members receive free admission

-Sunday, October 12 from 10am to 4pm
+Sunday, October 9th from 10 am to 4 pm

-Where: New Orleans Botanical Garden, City Park
+Where: New Orleans Botanical Garden, New Orleans City Park

-Contact: Susan Capley New Orleans Botanical Garden Education Director: phone: (504) 483-9473 or email: SCapley@nocp.org
+Contact: Susan Capley, New Orleans Botanical Garden Education Director (483-9473 or SCapley@nocp.org)

 Fall Garden Festival Schedule: